Honsel Leuchten Wall Lamp

 Other versions: The glass globe of this Honsel Leuchten wall lamp was used for several other lamps.

 Honsel Leuchten was founded in 1833 as Gebrüder Wolff, today Fischer & Honsel GmbH.
 Fischer & Honsel GmbH bought Gebruder Wolff in 1959.
 This makes Honsel the oldest lighting company in the lighting city Neheim-Hüsten.

 Honsel develops, produces and distributes decorative lighting until today.
 Honsel has an operational site of 32,000 m² (7.9 acres).
 The company employs about 100 people.
 The company merged with Fischer Leuchten from Sundern to form Fischer & Honsel GmbH.

 Neheim-Hüsten (Arnsberg) is the light capital of Germany.
 Arnsberg is located in the north-east of the Sauerland in the Ruhr river valley.

 Light companies that are/were active in the city are: Hillebrand-Leuchten, Cosack Leuchten (Gebruder Cosack), Kaiser Leuchten (Kaiser Idell).
 Albert & Bause GmbH, Bankamp Leuchten.
 Baum Leuchten, Cöppicus-Schulte & Bongard, Dame & Co., Escolux.
 Hermann Lamberty, Gebrüder Leclaire & Schäfer.
 Martin Müller & Co.
 GmbH, Heinz Neuhaus.
 Schröder & Co., Trilux Lenze GmbH and several others.

 This wall lamp is made in the style of some lamps made by Glashütte Limburg.

 Also the Hans-Agne Jakobsson company sold several lamps like this, also with the same glass globe.
-You can find it on the Hans-Agne Jakobsson archive website.
 It is named Pastoral.